julienbrasseur/llm-hallucination-detector/report/technical_report.md

 - *Dataset quality:* Due to budget constraints, labels were assigned by judge LLMs without majority voting or human verification.
 While this enabled large-scale dataset construction, a non-negligible false positive/negative rate may impose an upper bound on achievable performance regardless of probe sophistication.

 - *Fundamental limits:* The hallucination signal encoded in activations may be inherently partial or may not align perfectly with standard definitions of factual hallucination.
+In particular, the probe might be detecting something akin to the model committing to an answer despite low internal confidence, rather than factual incorrectness *per se*.
+Such low-confidence commitments sometimes produce correct answers and sometimes incorrect ones, yet correctness-based hallucination labels treat these internally similar states differently.
+This mismatch could impose a fundamental ceiling on probe performance.

 Additional approaches explored but not detailed here - including alternative pooling strategies (max-pooling, attention-weighted pooling), alternative classifiers (random forests, logistic regression, neural probes), probe ensembling, and PCA dimensionality reduction - yielded no improvements.
 Mean-pooling with XGBoost consistently performed best.